 When something unexpected happens Noodle will ask you what you were doing and email a stack trace to Vialect.
 Bug reports may also be sent to firstname.lastname@example.org.
 Please use email@example.com for any other inquiries.

-- Steps to reproduce the issue, possible details:
+- Minimal steps to reproduce the issue from scratch.
+Possibly relevant details:

 - The URL